Axion search with quantum nondemolition detection of magnons: Discussion

 \section{Discussion}

 Although this work set the best upper limits for the axion mass $33.117$~$\mu$eV$<m_{a}<33.130$~$\mu$eV with the direct axion--electron interaction search, several orders of magnitude improvements are required to reach the theoretical predictions.
-We discuss some possiblilityies to improve the sensitivity here.
-The most straightforward improvement is to increase the statistics with a longer measurement time and optimize the measurement condition.
-The data used for this axion search was originally taken for a different purpose \cite{Lachance-Quirione1603150}.
+We discuss some possibilities to improve the sensitivity here. \ikeda{In our system, the magnon excited state is detected due to the thermal photons at 10~mK, corresponding to 1.7$\times$10$^{-3}$~aW.
+While the thermal noise limits the sensitivity finally, our experiment did not reach such sensitivity due to the broadened magnon line width.
+Therefore, the most straightforward improvement is to increase the statistics with a longer measurement time.} The data used for this axion search was originally taken for a different purpose \cite{Lachance-Quirione1603150}.
 The data acquisition time was roughly 4 hours for the spectroscopy window $[7.9825-8.0025~\mathrm{GHz}]$ with a resolution of $100$ kHz.
-Assuming one week data-taking limiting the frequency window to $[7.9860-7.9960~\mathrm{GHz}]$, a relevant window for the measurement of the single-magnon excited state, a 100-hold statistics increase can easily be made.
-In addition, data acquisition over several days could help to uncover the expected daily and twice-a-day modulations for the axion signal.
+Assuming one week data taking limiting the frequency window to $[7.9860-7.9960~\mathrm{GHz}]$, a relevant window for the measurement of the single-magnon excited state, a 100-hold statistics increase can easily be made.
+In addition, data acquisition over several days could help to uncover the expected daily modulation for the axion signal.

 Another 100 times statistics increase for a given measurement time can be made by further limiting the the spectroscopy window to a few bins which correspond to the magnon linewidth resolution.
 It should be noted that this approach requires some improvements on the qubit-magnon coupling condition to narrow the relevant linewidth.
-With these improvements, it is expected to lower the bound to a coupling strength $g_{aee}\sim 10^{-9}$.
+With these improvements, it is expected to lower the bound to a coupling strength \ikeda{$g_{aee}\sim 10^{-8}$}.

 The sensitivity can also be improved by increasing the number of electron spin targets.
 Coupling $N$ pieces of YIG spheres in the uniform mode to the superconducting qubit increases the effective coupling constant by a factor of $\sqrt{N}$.
-The QUAX experiment deployed five pieces of Gallium doped YIG spheres of 1~mm diameter and succeeded in increasing the number of electron spin targets~\cite{QUAX}.
+The QUAX experiment deployed ten pieces of YIG spheres of 2.1~mm diameter and succeeded in increasing the number of electron spin targets~\cite{QUAX}.
 This technique can also be used for our case and would be expected to improve the sensitivity for the coupling strength.